Frequently Asked Questions

 We are always open and honest about the ingredients in our recipes, and those that aren’t.
 When you feed your pet Nood you can trust they are receiving the finest ingredients within a 100% complete and balanced diet.

 If you are just changing your animals food to NOOD, you will have to slowly transition its feed over 10 days.
 If your pet won’t eat the food, try to transition more slowly, introducing NOOD bit by bit over the course of a couple of weeks.

 If your animals has previously eaten NOOD but now won’t, it could be because of illness, In which case it is best to talk to a registered vet.

 Yes, all of our dry and wet formulas are complete and balanced diets, meaning they give animals all the nutrients they need in one go.

 Both wet and dry foods are nutritionally complete.
 The single biggest difference between the two is moisture content, with wet food obviously having a much higher moisture content.
 Many people find dry kibble to be more convenient, however if feeding dry kibble, you will need to make sure you pet is drinking plenty of water.

 Each pet requires a different amount of food based on factors like their size, exercise routine.
 All of our products have a feeding guide on the back to help you.

-All ingredients are tested rigorously before being accepted into our facility, and we operate with the highest food safey standards.
-You can find more information about our food safety standards here
+All our ingredients are tested rigorously before being accepted into our USA facility and we operate with the highest food safety standards.
+You can find more information about our food safety standards here.

 All our recipes are made in the USA.